DeepakVadgama/deepakvadgama.github.io/_posts/blog/2015-10-08-circle-into-tangent.md

 ## Freedom with support

 A Gmail team member once [said](http://techcrunch.com/2010/03/14/key-to-gmail/) “managers are of 2 types shit-funnels and shit-umbrellas”.
-All the literature out there about effective management from agile [books](http://www.amazon.in/Scrum-revolutionary-approach-deadlines-productivity/dp/1847941095/ref=tmm_pap_title_0), to startup [advice](http://theleanstartup.com/book),  to the modern concepts of microservices and devops; they all have one thing in common.
+All the literature out there about effective management from agile [books](http://www.amazon.in/Scrum-revolutionary-approach-deadlines-productivity/dp/1847941095/ref=tmm_pap_title_0), to startup [advice](http://theleanstartup.com/book),  to the modern concepts of microservices and devops; they all have one theme in common.
 Keep teams small, assign them the task and give them the freedom to achieve it their own way, and provide support by removing any hurdles in their path.

 This helps in